 The A.A.S. in Funeral Science is a two-year degree that offers the theoretical and practical application of funeral service education.
 The central aim of the Funeral Science program is the recognition of the importance of funeral service personnel as members of a human services profession; members of the community in which they serve; participants in the relationship between bereaved families and those engaged in the funeral service profession; professionals knowledgeable of and compliant with federal, state, provincial/territorial, and local regulatory guidelines in the geographic area where they practice; and professionals sensitive to the responsibility for public health, safety, and welfare in caring for human remains.
 Students are prepared for entry into the profession after graduation.
-The National Board Examination must be completed prior to graduation.

-The Associate of Applied Science in Funeral Science degree program at Arkansas State University Mountain Home is a candidate for accreditation by the American Board of Funeral Service Education (ABFSE) 3414 Ashland Avenue, Suite G, St. Joseph, Missouri 64506 (816) 233-3747.
+The Associate of Applied Science in Funeral Science degree program at Arkansas State University Mountain Home is accredited by the American Board of Funeral Service Education (ABFSE) 3414 Ashland Avenue, Suite G, St. Joseph, Missouri 64506 (816) 233-3747.
 Web: www.abfse.org